IvanGadosi/chart_from_manga_name/README.md

 ### About The Project
-The purpose of this project is to create a social network, where people can create an account, create posts with pictures, create different post categories and comment posts or like/dislike them.
-Every user has a personal user profile, with all their posts, their profile image, profile description as well as avarage post rating.
+The purpose of this project is to create a pie chart just from a certain manga name.
+The chart is a comparison to other popular titles with the same genre.
+It aslo includes a image of the main title

 ### Create sample posts
 ```sh